Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 Disown them.

-But with regards to this homeland security funding, what I wish we could all embrace is the fact that what they're trying to do is allocate funds based on need instead of based on prior expenditure.
+With regards to this Homeland Security funding, what I wish we could all embrace is the fact that what they're trying to do is allocate funds based on need instead of based on prior expenditure.

-See, this this is a classic illustration of baseline budgeting, by the way.
+See, this is a classic illustration of baseline budgeting, by the way.

-Here we've established an amount of money that New York is gonna get for X, in this case Homeland Security.
+Here we've established an amount of money that New York is going to get for X, in this case, Homeland Security.

 Okay, do we need this amount of money?